 Advantages of Real Gross Domestic Product

-- It helps in the comparison of two financial years, as its calculation based on base year.
+- It helps in the comparison of two financial years, as its calculation is based on the base year.

 - It helps in providing the real picture of an economy.

-- This method is the first preference of all economist as it takes the effect of inflation or deflation into consideration.
+- This method is the first preference of all economists as it considers the effect of inflation or deflation.

 Drawbacks of Real Gross Domestic Product

-- It is very difficult to calculate because it involves the conversion of market price to constant price.
+- It isn’t easy to calculate because it involves the conversion of market price to constant price.

-- It requires a lot of attention towards the inflation rate.
+- It requires a lot of attention to the inflation rate.

-- It involves deep analysis of Market price and its conversion to constant price.
+- It involves a deep analysis of Market price and its conversion to constant price.